Rhetoric: Persuasion in Reading, Writing, and Critical Thinking

 During class, the teacher will give students direct, oral feedback on skills and projects.
 This in-person feedback is key in helping students revise and improve their writing while they are working on the unit projects.
 At the end of each writing project, students can expect to receive evaluative written feedback from their teacher.

-- Quarter 4: Getting to Yes: Negotiating Agreement without Giving In
+- Getting to Yes: Negotiating Agreement without Giving In